noInk/ML551-ProximitySensor/README.md

 ---

-Some devices are having issue with the proximity sensor, this application demonstrate where the sensor listener is getting stuck ( perhaps duo the defaulted initial value within the sensor) .
+Some devices are having issue with the proximity sensor, this application demonstrate where the sensor listener is getting stuck .

 ---